LavanyaC22/ML-Climate-Project-Fall2022/journal.md

 10/03

 - received feedback from prof and ta
-- looked at other rsearch papers to finalize project ideas and data
+- looked at other research papers to finalize project ideas and data

 9/22